anandshivam44/DevOpsAutomation/LinuxCommands.md

 #### rsync
 ___
 ###### What is dev/null?
 To understand easy, assume `dev/null` is a Black Hole.
-You can direct output of any commant is scripts to dev/null.
-It is very much used in scripts where you want to suppress errors.
-For example
+You can direct output of any commant is scripts to dev/null but it will not be saved anywhere and will not occupy any disk space.
+Use case: If you direct the output of a script to a file then the error message wil be output to a file and your terminal will not show any error.
+So in our case `dev/null` as a file.
+A file that doesn't saves anything & doesn't occupies space, direct all spam and noise to this file.

 ___
 #### what is 2>&1